Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Image Source: Pixabay

-Long-haul trucking is tough and challenging work, but it certainly has its share of benefits.
+Long-haul trucking is a demanding and challenging job, but it also has its share of benefits.
 And for truckers who are also nature lovers at heart, one such perk is the opportunity to drive across many of the best scenic views in North America.
 Whether it’s the mountains of Appalachia, lush coastal forests, or the vast deserts of the Southwest, various trucking routes across the United States offer front-row seats to amazing landscapes at no extra charge.

-We’ve asked several truckers what they think are the most scenic drives in America and listed them below.
-So if you’re scheduled to pass by these places, consider setting aside some extra time, pull on the brakes, and take in the scenery and probably snap a photo or two.
+We’ve asked several truckers to share their thoughts on the most scenic drives in America, and we've listed them below.
+So, if you’re scheduled to pass by these places, consider setting aside some extra time, pulling over, taking in the scenery, and probably snapping a photo or two.
+However, because some of these routes feature steep grades and narrow passes, they are often mentioned when truckers name the 10 most dangerous roads in America.

 Image Source: https://i.pinimg.com/

-Also known as Highway 1 or PCH, the Pacific Coast Highway is one of the most famous scenic routes in the U.S. This stretch of road includes the rugged, mountainous coastline of the Big Sur region and the iconic Golden Gate bridge, which are popularized by Hollywood movies and T.V. shows.
-Truckers especially note the elevated roads that comprise most of the highway, as these give them a perfect view of the coast.
+Also known as Highway 1 or PCH, the Pacific Coast Highway is one of the most famous scenic routes in the U.S. This stretch of road includes the rugged, mountainous coastline of the Big Sur region and the iconic Golden Gate Bridge, which are popularized by Hollywood movies and TV shows.
+Truckers, in particular, note the elevated roads that comprise most of the highway, as these provide them with a perfect view of the coast.

 Image Source: https://i.pinimg.com/

-The San Juan Skyway is a byway that loops around the million-acre San Juan National Forest of Western Colorado.
+The San Juan Skyway is a scenic byway that loops around the one million-acre San Juan National Forest in western Colorado.
 This route is known for its stunning views of the San Juan Mountains, which is part of the greater American Continental Divide, winding roads, and picturesque towns like Silverton and Telluride.

 Because of its twists and turns, the Skyway is not a frequent stop for truckers.
-But for those who do, they are treated with clear blue skies, a sea of trees that turns from deep green to yellow according to the seasons, the occasional desert landscape, and snowy peaks of the mountains.
+But for those who do, they are treated to clear blue skies, a sea of trees that turns from deep green to yellow with the seasons, the occasional desert landscape, and snowy mountain peaks.
+To stay prepared for these remote, high-altitude stretches, make sure you have packed a few essentials for life on the road.

 Image Source: https://i.pinimg.com/

-Alaska is a tough place for truckers with its harsh weather and the extreme remoteness of many of its parts, but it does have many of the most beautiful, untouched natural landscapes in the U.S. The Seward Highway, in particular, is frequently mentioned by truckers as one of the best.
+Alaska is a challenging place for truckers, with its harsh weather and the extreme remoteness of many of its regions, but it boasts some of the most beautiful, untouched natural landscapes in the U.S. The Seward Highway, in particular, is frequently mentioned by truckers as one of the best.
 Snaking from the southern port city of Seward to Anchorage, the Seward Highway passes through many of Alaska’s scenic locations, including Bear Creek, Resurrection Bay and the rest of the Kenai Peninsula, the Kenai Mountain Range, Summit Lake of the Chugach National Forest, and Turnagain Arm of the Alaskan Gulf.
 On a good day, drivers can be treated to an endless view of snow-capped mountains, beaches and waterways, and the local flora and fauna during their two-and-a-half-hour run across Seward.
-Just make sure to pack some warm clothing.
+Just make sure to pack some warm clothing and ensure your rig is prepared for the sub-zero temperatures, as the isolation of the Alaskan wilderness makes it essential to find reliable ways to keep your truck roadworthy.

 Image Source: https://i.pinimg.com/